 This law was created by the 87th Texas Legislature in 2021, and it is effective as of September 1, 2021.[2]

-How can I be charged with False Report To Induce Emergency Response?
+How can I be charged with a False Report To Induce Emergency Response offense in Texas?

-You can be charged with False Report To Induce Emergency Response if the state’s attorneys believe that each of the elements of 42.0601 as described in the section above have been met.
+You can be charged with False Report To Induce Emergency Response in Texas if the state’s attorneys believe that each of the elements of 42.0601 as described in the section above have been met.

-What is the punishment for False Report To Induce Emergency Response?
+What is the penalty for a Texas False Report To Induce Emergency Response offense?

 If emergency responders acted on the false report and someone suffered serious bodily injury or death as a direct result of lawful conduct arising out of that response, the offense is punished as a third degree felony.[3]